Observability of 2HDM Neutral Higgs Bosons in fully hadronic decay at future linear collider: EVENT GENERATION, SIGNAL SELECTION AND ANALYSIS

+The parameters of Type-1 are produced in SLHA (SUSY Les Houches Accord) format by using 2HDMC-1.7.0 ~\cite{con}.
+This output file is passed to PYTHIA 8.2.10 ~\cite{pythia1} to generate the events.
+The generated particles in each event are then passed to clustering algorithm fastjet-3.3.3 to make jets ~\cite{mm}.
+In order to record the events data, the interface of HepMC-2.06.06~ \cite{ Hep} is given to Pythia.
+The output of Pythia is then analyzed and histograms are plotted by using Root- 6.20/04 ~\cite{root}.

-Different kinematic selection cuts are applied.
-Due to these cuts there arise certain fluctuations in signal.
-These cuts define the band of ranges which are invariant quantities, measured in event.
-Kinematic selection cuts are applied in stages.
-At the first stage the under consideration event, topology of interest is mainly considered.
-It must fulfill the number of several final state particles.
+Different kinematic selection cuts are applied which arises certain fluctuations in the signal.
+These cuts define the band of ranges which are invariant quantities, measured in events.
+It must fulfil the number of several final state particles.
 These particles are identified in phase of primary reconstruction using “object identification cuts”.
-Then the kinematic selection cuts are applied to refine the rejection and selection of background events to finalize the results.\\ Six jets are mainly detected in signal events: four b-jets and di-jet.
-For the separation of background and signal event, there are three requirements applied on the numeral of jets. i.e. the cut on the quantity of b-jets, neutral Higgs and the di-jets.
-The foremost step in selection of signal is to acquire four b-jets in the final most state with cuts (kinematic) on pseudorapidity and transverse energy of jet.\\ Analysis starts by counting the quantity of jets reconstructed which satisfies kinematics thresholds
+Then the kinematic selection cuts are applied to refine the rejection and selection of background events to finalise the results.\\

-Where $p_{T}$ stands for transverse momentum.
-By the analysis of b-jets produced in events, the data is then used to find out true b-jet pairs which are tagged because of the Higgs decay.
-The $\Delta$ R of b-jet pairs is calculated by the following definition

-$\Delta$R is calculated for number of b-jet pairs and b-jets having minimum $\Delta R$ are considered as true b-jets.
-Where $ \eta = - \ln[tan(\theta/2)] $ is pseudo-rapidity and $\phi(\theta)$ is the azimuthal (polar) angle with respect to axis of beam. b-jets considered as true when it has minimum value when the following condition is fulfilled.

-In this process four b-jets ( all possible two b-jet pairs) are assumed.
-After that the difference of invariant masses $|M_{b1b2}-M_{b3b4}|$ between two b-jets pairs is computed for the each possible combination.
-The combination of b-jet pairs having the minimum difference of invariant mass are notified as true pairs.
-The applied selection cut of our analysis is

-In above selection cut, $ N_{b\bar{b}} $ is used for the notification of pairs of true b-jets, is applied and reconstructed H Higgs boson by notified b-jet pairs.
-The remaining jets are counted which are not selected for H Higgs boson reconstruction, the counted events having the remaining jets less than two are rejected to rule out the events having no Z boson (reconstructed).
-Z boson is reconstructed by pair of remaining jets, reconstructed Z boson and H Higgs boson are used for the reconstruction of A Higgs boson.
-Reconstructed H higgs boson are one or two is all events and the reconstructed Z boson is one.
-The notified combination ZH that is true combination having one reconstructed Higgs boson is an identified event if condition

-$\Delta R_{ZH}$ is calculated for all of the possible combination of ZH, after that $\Delta R_{ZH}$ values are analyzed and the lowest values of $\Delta R_{ZH}$ are found out and is implemented as true combination.
-The combination which is notified as a true combination has a constraint of selection cut